NeilInn/homelight-revops-mvp/docs/gmail_setup_guide.md

 **What happens:**
 1. A browser window opens
 2. Google asks you to sign in
-3. Google asks: "HomeLight RevOps MVP wants to manage your drafts"
+3. Google asks: "RevOps MVP Dashboard wants to manage your drafts"
 4. Click **"Allow"**
 5. You'll see: ✅ Successfully connected to Gmail: your@email.com